|The Birth Of Ethernet|

 However, even Fast Ethernet isn’t the last word.
 In 1998 a new Ethernet standard called Gigabit Ethernet was announced.
 Initially this was a fibre optic standard but a year later 1000Base-T was introduced and this works over four twisted pairs.

-If you think 1Gigabit is fast enough the standards committees are have produced standards for 10Gigabit and faster.
-On another front the growing use of wireless networks takes Ethernet back to where it came from, i.e. to ALOHAnet and ways of sharing the airwaves.
+If you think 1Gigabit is fast enough, the standards committees have produced standards for 10Gigabit and faster.
+On another front, the growing use of wireless networks takes Ethernet back to where it came from, i.e. to ALOHAnet and ways of sharing the airwaves.
 Yes wireless LANs using WiFi make use of the same Ethernet protocol and it’s called 802.11.

 That's about the current state of Ethernet but before we leave the subject we need to consider how it is mostly used today to build the Internet.

 The TCP/IP protocol, the way that the Internet works, is often thought of as the way that all networking works but the truth is rather more complicated.
 TCP/IP is a higher level protocol that can be used with a range of so called "transports" and Ethernet is just one of the many possible transport methods.

 Small groups of machines are generally connected together using Ethernet hardware and protocols.
 Every Ethernet network adaptor has a unique numeric address that is allocated by the manufacturer when the card is made - its MAC address.